Quabena/alx-low_level_programming/0x02-functions_nested_loops/README.md

 11-print_to_98.c - Is a C program that prints all natural numbers from n to 98 100-times_table.c - Is a C program that prints the n times table, starting with 0 101-natural.c - List all natural numbers below 10 that are multiples of 3, 5, 6, and 9.
+102-fibonacci.c - Is a C program that prints fibonacci numbers